 Just about a mile to the south of Bradford centre is the quiet suburb of Bowling.
 However, on a quiet road is a small 14th century building that has played an important part in the history of the region.
 Passed between the Polling and the Tempest families, this house has seen action as a Royalist base during the English Civil War.

-A small house, it has many nooks and crannies to explore, and even has a tower.
+A small house, it has many nooks and crannies to explore.
+It has a tower, and even is reported to have its own ghost!
 It is a little gem hidden away, but well worth a visit.

 Bradford Industrial Museum